Admissions

 The Open Campus is available for the prospective students of St. Luke's Graduate School of Public Health.

-You are always welcome to request an individual campus tour by contacting our office as well.
+You are welcome to request an individual consultation by contacting our office as well.

 Open Campus